 Trade Forex Trading

-Chart Time Frames for Trading Stock Indices
+Chart Time-frames for Trading/Transacting Indices

-The 4 styles of trading are:
+The 4 styles of are:

 1. Scalping